If you are currently getting tax credits, your entitlement may be affected by the coronavirus pandemic.

 These rules apply for as long as the government’s Coronavirus Job Retention Scheme remains open.
 Follow the links below to:

 You are entitled to the childcare element of WTC for registered childcare provided for a child for whom you are responsible.
 It covers 70% of your average weekly costs, up to a maximum payable of £122.50 for one child or £210 for two or more children.
 To qualify for the childcare element, you must continue to be entitled to WTC (see above) and paying for childcare.
 You continue to be entitled to the childcare element if you stop paying for childcare costs for less than four weeks.
 The amount of the childcare element only changes if your average weekly childcare costs change by at least £10 a week for four weeks in a row.

 Stopped paying for childcare

 If you have stopped paying childcare costs or you are no longer employed or self-employed, there is a four week run-on in which you remain entitled to the amount of the WTC childcare element you were getting.

 Paying for childcare that is not being provided

 Paying in advance for childcare

 The childcare element can continue if you are paying in advance for childcare that will be provided in future.
 For example, if your childcare provider has asked you to continue paying, say, half your regular fees while your child is at home, but has said that you will then get a 50 per cent reduction on the fees when you child is able to attend again in future, this can still be covered by the childcare element in WTC.
 You must report the change in the amount you are paying.

-For these reasons, you should provide an estimate of your estimated income in 2020/21 as soon as you can.
+For these reasons, you should confirm or declare your actual income for 2020/21 as soon as you can, and provide an estimated income for 2021/22.
 If things change, it is vital to keep your current year estimate up to date.